-UTRAN may decide how to adjust the transmit power in response to the received TPC command over one timeslot of the complex QPSK (or 8PSK respectively) symbols of a single DPCH or PDSCH before spreading relative to the power of the P-CCPCH.
+UTRAN may decide how to adjust the transmit power in response to the received TPC command

 When TSTD is applied, the UE can use two consecutive measurements of the received SIR in two consecutive subframes to generate the power control command.
 An example implementation of DL power control procedure for 1.28 Mcps TDD when TSTD is applied is given in Annex A.3.